 Our inner negative self-talk can seriously hold us back when trying to step out of our comfort zones.

-If you are afraid of failure and feel like it is sabotaging your chances of success, you definitely need to do some inner work.
+If you are afraid of failure and feel like it sabotages your chances of success, you need to do some inner work.

 Here are a few of my favorite personal growth books to overcome self-sabotage and limiting beliefs:

-Related reads: 11 tips to overcome the fear of failure
+Related read: 11 tips to overcome the fear of failure

-Feeling stuck in life is probably one of the worst feelings one can experiment.
+Feeling stuck in life is probably one of the worst feelings one can experience.

 There is nothing worse than waking every day with the impression of living someone else’s life.